Nazzy-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the first 10 lines of /etc/passwd
+Display the content of files